seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 ```

-NOTE: The directory `ssl` is empty if Let's Encrypt is not used for SSL.
+NOTE: The directory `ssl` is empty if Let's Encrypt is not used for HTTPS.

 All config files are under stored in `/opt/seatable/seatable-data/seatable/conf`.